Democracy: 18th and 19th centuries

 The first Parliament of Great Britain was established in 1707, after the merger of the Kingdom of England and the Kingdom of Scotland under the Acts of Union.
-Although the monarch increasingly became a figurehead, Parliament was only elected by male property owners, which amounted to 3% of the population in 1780.
+Two key documents of the UK's uncodified constitution, the English Declaration of Right, 1689 (restated in the Bill of Rights 1689) and the Scottish Claim of Right 1689, had both cemented Parliament's position as the supreme law-making body and said that the "election of members of Parliament ought to be free".
+However, Parliament was only elected by male property owners, which amounted to 3% of the population in 1780.
 The first known British person of African heritage to vote in a general election, Ignatius Sancho, voted in 1774 and 1780.

 During the Age of Liberty in Sweden (1718–1772), civil rights were expanded and power shifted from the monarch to parliament.
 The taxed peasantry was represented in parliament, although with little influence, but commoners without taxed property had no suffrage.

 The creation of the short-lived Corsican Republic in 1755 was an early attempt to adopt a democratic constitution (all men and women above age of 25 could vote).
 This Corsican Constitution was the first based on Enlightenment principles and included female suffrage, something that was not included in most other democracies until the 20th century.

-In the American colonial period before 1776, and for some time after, often only adult white male property owners could vote; enslaved Africans, most free black people and most women were not extended the franchise.
-This changed state by state, beginning with the republican State of New Connecticut, soon after called Vermont, which, on declaring independence of Great Britain in 1777, adopted a constitution modelled on Pennsylvania's with citizenship and democratic suffrage for males with or without property, and went on to abolish slavery.
-The American Revolution led to the adoption of the United States Constitution in 1787, the oldest surviving, still active, governmental codified constitution.
-The Constitution provided for an elected government and protected civil rights and liberties for some, but did not end slavery nor extend voting rights in the United States, instead leaving the issue of suffrage to the individual states.
+Colonial America had similar property qualifications as Britain, and in the period before 1776 the abundance and availability of land meant that large numbers of colonists met such requirements with at least 60 per cent of adult white males able to vote.
+The great majority of white men were farmers who met the property ownership or taxpaying requirements.
+With few exceptions, no blacks or women could vote.
+Vermont, which, on declaring independence of Great Britain in 1777, adopted a constitution modelled on Pennsylvania's citizenship and democratic suffrage for males with or without property.
+The United States Constitution of 1787 is the oldest surviving, still active, governmental codified constitution.
+The Constitution provided for an elected government and protected civil rights and liberties, but did not end slavery nor extend voting rights in the United States, instead leaving the issue of suffrage to the individual states.
 Generally, states limited suffrage to white male property owners and taxpayers.
 At the time of the first Presidential election in 1789, about 6% of the population was eligible to vote.
 The Naturalization Act of 1790 limited U.S. citizenship to whites only.
 The Bill of Rights in 1791 set limits on government power to protect personal freedoms but had little impact on judgements by the courts for the first 130 years after ratification.